 I adopted Shirley, whose body bears many scars of ill use.
 Shirley was captured in Asia and taken as a youngster to a circus, where she suffered a broken leg and eventually lived through a shipwreck caused by an engine fire.
 Her back was badly burned.
 When she left the circus, Shirley was purchased by a small zoo that could provide her with only a postage stamp of grass, a shelter and a kind caretaker.
 There she languished alone for 22 years.

 National Geographic did a documentary ("The Urban Elephant") on Shirley’s fortunate passage to the Tennessee sanctuary.
-If the footage of her caretaker chaining one massive foot and winching her onto a truck does not make tears spring to your eyes, seeing this gentle man rub her trunk and say goodbye to her will, no doubt.
+If the footage of her caretaker chaining one massive foot and winching her onto a truck does not make tears spring to your eyes, seeing this gentle man rub her trunk and say goodbye to her will.
 But what happens next is a true redemption.
+Do watch the documentary to see Shirley reunited with a long lost elephant friend.

 We have much in common with elephants: They develop friendships that last a lifetime and are not diminished by years and years apart.
 They care for each other within communities.
 They act out of emotion.
 They honor their dead.